 The Virginia State Bar Standing Committee on Legal Ethics issues Legal Ethics Opinions (or LEOs), concerning the ethical obligations of attorneys.
 Often a LEO explains or clarifies the application to a specific situation of an ethical rule governing the conduct of attorneys in Virginia.

 On October 8, 2013, the Committee released LEO 1870, which clarifies the ability of a lawyer in a case to communicate with a person represented by a Guardian ad Litem (GAL) without the consent of the GAL.
 Under Virginia law, an attorney generally may not contact a person directly who is represented by another attorney; they should contact that person’s attorney.
 Apparently some attorneys thought that they did not have to go through the GAL before talking with the minor that the GAL represented.

 What is a Guardian ad Litem?

-In representing a client, a lawyer shall not communicate about the subject of the representation with a person the lawyer knows to be represented by another lawyer in the matter, unless the lawyer has the consent of the other lawyer or is authorized by law to do so.
+In representing a client, a lawyer shall not communicate about the subject of the representation with a person they know is being represented by another attorney in the matter, unless the lawyer has consent or is authorized by law to do so.

 Since the GAL represents the minor as an attorney, the GAL must be consulted before an attorney representing another party may speak with the minor.
 Of course this works the other way as well.
 Since the GAL is an attorney representing a client, the GAL may not contact one of the other parties without the consent of the attorney representing that party.